 Did you know chiropractic care can also assist in orthotic treatment?
 In my practice of family-oriented chiropractic care, I’m able to treat a variety of issues in people of any age, from back and neck pain to headaches and migraines.
 But what many people may not know is that chiropractic care can additionally use orthotic treatments to fix posture problems, foot and ankle pain, and issues with walking.

-What is orthotics?
+What are orthotics?

-What is gait?
+What is Gait?

-Gait is just another word for stride, or the way in which someone walks, but it is one of the major components of orthotics as a treatment method.
-The reason analyzing it is so important is because a number of gait abnormalities are caused by particular medical conditions.
+Simply put, gait is another word for stride, or the way in which someone walks.
+Gait is one of the major components of orthotics as a treatment method, and the reason analyzing it is so important is because a number of gait abnormalities are caused by particular medical conditions.

-How to analyze gait
+How to Analyze Gait